Zybulon/h5pandas/README.md

 # h5pandas
-A small library to have a Pandas DataFrame backed by a HDF5 Dataset with h5py.
+A library to have a Pandas DataFrame backed by a HDF5 Dataset with h5py.

 ### Installation
 ```